 In his first start sans Zach Ertz, McBride ran a route on 88 percent of the Cardinals’ passing plays and earned a 41 percent air yards share.
 McBride is playing the Ertz role but doing far more with his opportunities.
 He will settle in as a mid-range TE1 for me this week.

-Kyle Pitts has run a route on 66 percent of the Falcons’ dropbacks since Week 6.
+Kyle Pitts has run a route on 66 percent of his team’s dropbacks over the past four weeks.